-Hard-to-treat Myc-driven cancers may be susceptible to drug already used in clinicDecember 14th, 2012 in Cancer /
+Hard-to-treat Myc-driven cancers may be susceptible to drug already used in clinicDecember 14, 2012 in Medicine & Health / Cancer

 Drugs that are used in the clinic to treat some forms of breast and kidney cancer and that work by inhibiting the signaling molecule mTORC1 might have utility in treating some of the more than 15 percent of human cancers driven by alterations in the Myc gene, according to data from a preclinical study published in Cancer Discovery, a journal of the American Association for Cancer Research.

 "More than 1 million people diagnosed with cancer each year have a tumor driven by alterations in the Myc gene," said Grant A. McArthur, M.D., Ph.D., professor of translational research at the Peter MacCallum Cancer Centre in Melbourne, Australia.
 "However, it has proven impossible to develop drugs that effectively target Myc.

 "One of Myc's functions is to regulate cell growth.
 Because mTORC1 is also a regulator of cell growth, we hypothesized that inhibiting mTORC1 with the drug everolimus might suppress Myc-driven tumor initiation and growth."

 McArthur and his colleagues tested their hypothesis in a mouse model of Myc-driven lymphoma and found that treatment with everolimus provided strong protection against disease: only four of 33 mice treated with everolimus developed lymphoma, while 22 of 34 mice treated with placebo developed the disease.

 In addition, treatment with everolimus led to tumor regression and significantly improved survival compared with placebo in mice with established lymphomas.
 However, all of these mice eventually relapsed as a result of the growth of lymphoma cells resistant to the effects of everolimus.